bulletproofpancake/ParkingRSSI-mdbook/src/chapters/knn-classifier.md

 > **NOTE:**
 > For a further in-depth breakdown of the usage of the Euclidean Distance formula,
-> please refer to the [Getting the nearest points](applicationOverview.md#getting-the-nearest-points)
+> please refer to the [Getting the nearest points](algorithmOverview.md#getting-the-nearest-points)
-> section in the Application Overview.
+> section in the Algorithm Overview.

 #### Snippet